• Skip to primary navigation

 Day 4 (Optional): Neighborhood exploring

 If you’re lucky enough to have four days for this Sydney itinerary, you can spend your last day exploring some of Sydney’s vibrant, trendy neighborhoods.
-There’s so many to choose from based on your interests, but here’s some of the most notable:
+There are so many to choose from based on your interests, but here are some of the most notable:

 Chinatown